-For the Year Ended September 30, 2018
+For the Year Ended September 30, 2020

-Net Change in Fund Balances - Total Governmental Funds \$ 157,013 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlay as expenditures.
+Net Change in Fund Balances - Total Governmental Funds \$ (379,240) Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlay as expenditures.
 However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation.
-This is the amount that depreciation (\$(479,821)) exceeded capital outlay (\$57,535) in the current period.
-(422,286) During the year, the District received a donation of land.
-The donation did not affect current resources, so it was not reflected at the fund level.
-79,100 Certain special assessments were not available at year end and were therefore recognized as deferred inflows at the fund level.
-At the government-wide level these revenues are recognized as income when earned.
-51,831 Governmental funds report bond discounts and premiums as other financing sources and uses.
+This is the amount that depreciation (\$(490,172)) exceeded capital outlay (\$413,208) in the current period.
+(76,964) Governmental funds report bond discounts and premiums as other financing sources and uses.
 However, in the Statement of Activities, bond premiums and discounts are amortized over the life of the bonds.
-This is the amount that amortization of bon premiums (\$17,429) exceeded bond discounts (\$(9,917)) in the current period.
-7,512 Repayment of bond principal is an expenditure in the governmental fund, but the repayment reduces long-term liabilities in the Statement of Net Position.
-1,410,000 The deferred outflow of resources for refunding of debt is recognized as a component of interest expense in the Statement of Activities, but not in the governmental funds.
+This is the amount that amortization of bond premiums (\$17,429) exceeded bond discounts (\$(9,917)) in the current period.
+7,512 The issuance of long-term debt is reflected as an other financing source, however, at the government-wide level these amounts increase liabilities.
+(364,684) Repayment of note and bond principal is an expenditure in the governmental fund, but therepayment reduces long-term liabilities in the Statement of Net Position.
+2,490,576 The deferred outflow of resources for refunding of debt is recognized as a component of interest expense in the Statement of Activities, but not in the governmental funds.
 This is the amount of current year interest.
 (31,658) In the Statement of Activities, interest is accrued on outstanding bonds; whereas in governmental funds, interest expenditures are reported when due.
 This is the net amount between the prior year and the current year accruals.
-27,185 Change in Net Position of Governmental Activities \$ 1,278,697
+50,075 Change in Net Position of Governmental Activities \$ 1,695,617

-Harmony Community Development District STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES - BUDGET AND ACTUAL GENERAL FUND
+Harmony Community Development District STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES - BUDGET AND ACTUAL - GENERAL FUND

-For the Year Ended September 30, 2018
+For the Year Ended September 30, 2020